-Yes certainly.
-Readings from probes in the reaction vessel for measuring parameters such as UV, NIR, pH, etc. often experience less disturbance since the solid phase particles are contained within the SpinChem® RBR instead of swirling pass the probes.
+Yes, certainly.
+Readings from probes in the reaction vessel for measuring parameters such as UV, NIR and pH often experience less disturbance since the solid phase particles are contained within the SpinChem® RBR instead of swirling past the probes.

 Can I use SpinChem® RBR with any type of reaction vessel?

 Yes, but performance will be significantly better in baffled reaction vessels.
 Maximum mass transfer and minimum vortex formation will be achieved when the SpinChem® RBR is used in the SpinChem® flower-baffled reaction vessels.

 Is it easy to recycle my expensive catalyst with SpinChem® RBR?